Wednesday, April 8, 2020

 Plus, as you know from this blog, Lehigh County is home to a lot of history.
 George Taylor, whose home in my native Catasauqua is still one of the borough's points of pride, was a signer of the Declaration of Independence.
 During the American Revolution, Lehigh County was the hiding place of the Liberty Bell at what's often called Old Zion's Church in Allentown, which is why it's exciting that they're finally getting a marker of their own.
 (You might remember my talking about it in the post about Abraham Blumer.)
 Places like the Shelter House and Fort Everett survive from the days before the United States was fully established.
 It's the birthplace of the American Industrial Revolution, as historic industrialists like David Thomas, George Dery, and David O. Saylor helped to build a fledgling nation and put Lehigh County on its map.

 It's hard for me to know what to say about Lehigh County, to be honest, because I've never tried to describe it.
 It's home.
-I wish I could know what Johannes Kratzer, my first European ancestor to arrive in the New World, was thinking when he came here as a teenager from Germany.
+I wish I could know what Philip Kratzer, my first European ancestor to arrive in the New World, was thinking when he came here from Germany.
 What did he see, 300 years ago, and could he have imagined how much would change?
 Could anyone?

 Sources and Further Reading: